Category: Media

 Beauty verses Expertise…

-As a teacher I’m not against non experts having a go at explaining concepts they are not qualified to explain, encouraging students to do this is part of teaching after all, and there’s nothing necessarily inaccurate about what the person in the video below says….
+As a teacher I’m not against non experts having a go at explaining concepts they are not qualified to explain, encouraging students to do this is part of teaching after all, and there’s nothing necessarily inaccurate about what the person in this video says….

 But I can’t help but think the the number of views in this case is due to the pretty face rather than depth of subject-knowledge?